usamaa9/cv/README.md

 # Muhammad Usama

-_Software developer based in Manchester_
+_Software developer based in Manchester_.

+_I Graduated from the University of Manchester and have been in the industry for the last three years.
+I am currently looking for a role where I can be an integral part of a team._

 [Email](mailto:muhammadusama02@hotmail.co.uk) / [Website](https://usamaa9.github.io/) / [LinkedIn](https://www.linkedin.com/in/mh-usama/) / [GitHub](https://github.com/usamaa9/)